vaibhav-kalekar/vaibhav-website/content/essays/_index.md

 ---
-title: "Technology"
+title: "Essays"
-description: "Pouring my thoughts about Technology and the Tech World"
+description: "Pouring my thoughts about Technology and other aspects of life that makes us seem more human"
 layout: "list"
 ---

-Welcome to my tech blog.
-Here I write about my opinions and learnings from my two decades of career in Software Engineering.
+Welcome to my essays.
+Here I pour my heart out on varied topics ranging from Technology topics to philosophy or just day to day routine.